skofic/authentication-services/README.md

 #### Set user roles

-This service is used by administrators to change the roles of a specific user. *This service can only be used by authenticated users that have the* `admin` *role*.
+This service is used by administrators to change the roles of a *specific user*. *This service can only be used by authenticated users that have the* `admin` *role*.

 The service expects the user *primary key* in the `key` *query path parameter*.
 Note that this is the `_key` property of the user record. *Performing this operation by using the username is not implemented, so that only who has access to the* `_key` *can call this service*.